HAPS-ITS: Enabling Future ITS Services in Trans-Continental Highways

 \subsection{HAPS-ITS for Better Productivity}

-As 85\% of freight traffic travels by road, governments invested billions of dollars in highway extensions \cite{gsma2015}.
-But highway networks require ongoing patrolling and maintenance, which are often carried out by limited local funding.
-ITS services can be helpful in such cases by enabling the monitoring of vehicles and road conditions, identifying critical highway segments, and efficiently slowing or rerouting traffic without causing any congestion.
-Most ITS services require V2I communications through cellular networks.
-However, costs related to this can increase rapidly if the terrain interferes with the propagation, if no power supply is available, or if the economic viability of the cellular network is uncertain due to low users density in the area.
-To tackle this issue, HAPS-ITS can be deployed to provide V2I communications and the necessary computation power for short delay ITS services.
-Using high-resolution cameras and advanced image processing techniques, a HAPS-ITS can monitor highway segments, identify sensitive spots that need maintenance, and alert the control center.
+As 85\% of freight traffic travels by road, governments invested billions of dollars in highway extensions.
+However, highway networks require {patrolling and maintenance, often carried out by} limited funding. {To reduce costs, remote monitoring of vehicles/roads, and efficiently slowing or rerouting traffic can be leveraged by ITS services.
+The latter} require V2I communications, {which may not be available.} HAPS-ITS can be deployed as an alternative to support V2I and provides the necessary computation power for such services.
+As illustrated in example (c) of Fig. \ref{fig:sys}, through the collection and analysis of the pavement sensors data, HAPS-ITS can monitor highway segments, identify critical spots, and alert the control center.

-In fleet management, platooning has already been proven to be helpful for coordinating traffic, reducing congestion, and cutting carbon footprints.
-This is also critical when traveling along trans-continental highways for thousands of kilometers.
-Typically, platooning relies on V2V communications to exchange data in the convoy.
-However, if a sudden communication failure occurs, the convoy may lose formation and the benefits of platooning.
-V2I connectivity through HAPS-ITS not only allows a platoon to bypass failed V2V links, but also to leverage platooning for vehicles not yet in V2V communication range.
-Indeed, since HAPS-ITS has a wide view of the highway, it can incentivize platooning and organize the convoy.
+Also, platooning has been proven efficient to coordinate traffic, reduce congestion, and cut carbon footprint.
+It is even necessary when traveling along trans-continental highways for thousands of kilometers.
+Typically, it relies on V2V to exchange messages in the convoy, such as vehicle accelerating/decelerating, braking, etc. However, if a communication failure occurs, the convoy may lose formation and platooning benefits.
+V2I connectivity through HAPS-ITS not only allows a platoon to bypass failed V2V links, but also to leverage platooning for vehicles not yet in V2V range, as demonstrated in use-case (d) of Fig. \ref{fig:sys}.
+Indeed, with the HAPS-ITS's wide view of the highway, it can incentivize platooning and organize convoys.